 Jonathan Brant holds an MA from King's College, London and an MPhil and DPhil from the University of Oxford (Trinity College).
 His DPhil thesis drew upon systematic theology, film theory and qualitative research in considering the potential religious impact of contemporary Latin American cinema (Paul Tillich and the Possibility of Revelation through Film (OUP, 2012).
-He is the Founding Director of The Oxford Character Project, an interdisciplinary initiative that combines academic research on character development with a practical programme offering University of Oxford postgraduate students the resources they need to develop virtues and become good leaders and wise thinkers.
+He is the Founding Director of The Oxford Character Project, an interdisciplinary initiative at the University of Oxford, dedicated to the cultivation of character and responsible leadership, including a practical programme offering University of Oxford postgraduate students the resources they need to develop virtues and become good leaders and wise thinkers.
 He is a Research Fellow of Harris Manchester College and an associate of the McDonald Centre for Theology, Ethics and Public Life.

 Historical and Systematic Theology

 The theology of culture: especially, the thought of Paul Tillich; contemporary literature and film; the use of empirical / qualitative research in theology; and construals of freedom in contemporary narrative fiction.

 The theory and practice of virtue ethics / moral formation / character development: specifically the question of what resources might be offered to Oxford University postgraduates to help them develop into wise thinkers and good leaders who may be expected to have a beneficial impact around the world throughout their careers.